Ritchalison/networkwalks-B082-week3/README.md

-# NETWORKWALKS Cybersecurity Internship — Week 3
+# Password Cracking with John the Ripper, Johnny & NETWORKWALKS Tools

-**Password Cracking with John the Ripper, Johnny & NETWORKWALKS Tools**
+**NETWORKWALKS Cybersecurity Internship — Week 3**
 **Batch B082**

 Week 3 focused on password recovery from a protected PDF using two different workflows: a local **John the Ripper / Johnny** setup and the browser-based **NETWORKWALKS Hash Calculator and Password Cracker**.